 We had a lot of time to spend in Hanoi since we decided to scrap our original plans for visiting Sapa to see the rice fields.
-The timing wasn’t quite right to see the lush green fields, and we already got our fair share of experience rice fields in Bali a few months prior.
-Not a big loss for us.
+The timing wasn’t quite right to see the lush green fields as everything would have been brown.
+Plus, we already got our fair share of experience rice fields in Bali earlier in the year.
+Not a significant loss for us.
 We also ditched our plans of visiting Halong Bay, so we had loads of time in Hanoi to eat and check out museums.

 I broke my rule of speaking in Vietnamese…only to get scammed

 It is hard to get by with English in Vietnam, so I broke my rule and started talking to the locals in Vietnamese during our trip to Hanoi.
 While I speak fluent Vietnamese, I don’t speak in the mother tongue while in Vietnam to avoid getting scammed.
 But at some point in our travels, I started to open up more and talk in Vietnamese.
 Of course, I tried to be careful because talking to the wrong person could result in them trying to extort money from me.

 Because I’ve done quite a bit of travelling and saw people get scammed left, right and center during past visits, I was prepared.
 Travelling to the motherland means lowering expectations and accepting that scams will happen.
 Of course, there are ways to be cautious.
 You know, eat in local places with listed prices.
 For me, it meant not speaking in Vietnamese.
 I have a Southern accent, and because I am a Viet Kieu, it feels worse when I get scammed.

 But after a few days of having a great time in Hanoi and realizing how I was over paranoid, I had my guard down.